top of page

 Something Essa had yet to manage in the waking world.

 Precise and exact Rosanna would have been the obvious choice to speak The Hallowing, the invocation that always closed the Yule Pageants.
-Even Christophe, thirteen-years-old and simmering with unfounded confidence in his own abilities, would have been a better choice.
+Even Christophe, thirteen-years-old and brimming with unfounded confidence in his own abilities, would have been a better choice.

 Papa would be so disappointed, thought Essa, her throat tightening.
 The soft darkness conjured up his rich voice ringing out over the crowd at the end of the Yule Pageant as everyone held their breath for fear he might speak a discordant word and curse the year.